-Click a button or schedule a routine and a task, or several tasks at once, are completed automatically.
+Click a button or schedule a routine, and a task-or several tasks-are completed automatically within the Accounting Core software.
 Automation is making accounting faster, more reliable, and less dependent on manual data entry than ever before.
 There are several types of automation available to make all your web-based solutions perform at a highly efficient rate and with reduced oversite.
 For accounting, this means less tedious bookkeeping and more data to help you grow.